dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 Go to [Smooth's website](https://smooth.dappnode.io/) and log in with your wallet.
 A list of all the validators with the same withdrawal address as your logged in wallet will appear.

-### Step 3: Select your validator .
+### Step 3: Select your validator.

 Select the validator you want to subscribe to Smooth by clicking on the "Subscribe" button.
 ![my_validators](/img/smooth_my_validators.png)

 When clicking on the "Subscribe" button, Smooth will check if your validator is registered to any MEV relay.
-If it is, it will also check if the fee recipient of your validator is set to Smooth's address in each relay. **Three different dialogs can appear**, depending on the state of your validator and the MEV relays it is registered to.
+If it is, it will also check if the fee recipient of your validator is set to Smooth's address in each relay. **Four different dialogs can appear**, depending on the state of your validator and the MEV relays it is registered to.

 #### Scenario 1: Validator is not registered to any MEV relay.